Football Manager 2: Reception

 Critical reception was generally positive, although there were mixed reviews.
 In a highly positive review, based mainly on the Atari ST version, Julian Rignall in C&VG said the game was "simply a football fan's dream come true ... a beautifully structured and presented game and is engrossing, challenging and very, very addictive", awarding a score of 9/10.
 Sinclair User were similarly impressed, giving a score of 94% concluding that it is "an improvement on a legendary game.
 It still looks tatty but plays brilliantly."
-In contrast, Tony Dillon in a review for Commodore User gave the game only 2/10, labeling the game "a very big letdown" with "little or no improvement over the original".
-Additionally, he said the mouse control on the Amiga version was "appallingly bad", a criticism also leveled in the positive C&VG review).
+In contrast, Tony Dillon in a review for Commodore User gave the game only 2/10, labelling the game "a very big letdown" with "little or no improvement over the original".
+Additionally, he said the mouse control on the Amiga version was "appallingly bad", a criticism also levelled in the positive C&VG review).

 John S. Davison for Page 6 said: "I'm no football fan, but I actually enjoyed this game despite its failings.
 As with all good simulations I soon found myself totally absorbed by it, and the desire to play just one more match was very strong.
 If it does this to me, then football enthusiasts should love it."
 Zzap! said: "There is sufficient depth, particularly in the training section, for your managerial skills to be honed, and varied, so lasting interest is quite high.
 Decision-makers, this game is for you."
 Crash said: "Real football fans everywhere will love it; it may not have mass appeal, but it's a leader in its field."

 Andrew Baines for The Australian Commodore and Amiga Review said: "The whole new look and feel of Football Manager 2 gives the impression of a true winner, and definitely something you grow to enjoy more and more.
 This one receives the top spot out of all the others as a game that is essential for everyone, as it is a true classic."
 Football Manager 2 entered the Gallup game chart at number one, with the ZX Spectrum version becoming the best selling game on any format in the country.